 - Use HTTPS with TLS 1.2 it is good practice to encrypt all web traffic between the browser and the web server by permitting only HTTPS communications.
-Deploy an SSL certificate on your web server and enforce HTTPS connections to your website using TLS 1.2. - Block all unnecessary traffic to use EDT standard users only need to be able to connect to the EDT website.
+Deploy an SSL certificate on your web server and enforce HTTPS connections to your website using TLS 1.2. - Block all unnecessary traffic standard users only need to be able to connect to the EDT website.
 Power Users who perform data processing will need to be able to upload data and connect to the desktop of the application server(s). - Segregate Components with a DMZ if external access to EDT is required, we recommend implementing a distributed environment with the web server in a DMZ.
 Inbound port 443 is required from the internet to the web server.
-TCP ports 1433 (SQL default instance) and 18681 (PrizmDoc Server) will need to be open between the web server and the database and PrizmDoc servers respectively.
-It may also be desirable to segregate the entire EDT environment from the organisations internal network via a secondary DMZ. - Patch Operating Systems and Applications patching should be applied in a regular and timely fashion to address known vulnerabilities. - Protect Against Anti-Virus & Malware implement a respected AV & malware solution

-- Enforce Password Complexity either integrate with Active Directory or use EDT's inbuilt controls to enforce password complexity requirements in line with current industry recommendations - Consider Two Factor Authentication EDT includes the option to enforce two factor authentication for users accessing the web interface.
-Where external access is being provided, EDT recommends enforcing this option for all users. - Rename or Disable Administrator Accounts the inbuilt "Administrator" account on all servers should be renamed or disabled - Monitor Service Accounts the modules of EDT that operate as windows services require elevated privileges and will need to authenticate using an account that has local administrator access to the application servers and the various data repositories in the environment.
-Enable monitoring and alerting for this account. - Penetration Test before confidential or sensitive data is transferred into the environment, EDT recommends performing an external penetration test to validate that the external facing components and modules have been correctly configured and hardened. - Vulnerability Assessment it is recommended that a vulnerability assessment is performed within the EDT network(s), including a port, operating system and application scan to identify any known or potential vulnerabilities in your environment.
+TCP ports 1433 (SQL default instance), 18681 (PrizmDoc Server), and 18881 (EDT File Service) will need to be open between the web server and the back end (SQL Server, PrizmDoc, and the EDT File Service).
+It may also be desirable to segregate the entire EDT environment from the organisations internal network via a secondary DMZ. - Patch Operating Systems and Applications patching should be applied in a regular and timely fashion to address known vulnerabilities. - Protect Against Anti-Virus & Malware implement a respected AV & malware solution - Enforce Password Complexity either integrate with Active Directory or use EDT's inbuilt controls to enforce password complexity requirements in line with current industry recommendations - Consider Two Factor Authentication EDT includes the option to enforce two-factor authentication for users accessing the web interface.
+Where external access is being provided, EDT recommends enforcing this option for all users. - Rename or Disable Administrator Accounts the inbuilt "Administrator" account on all servers should be renamed or disabled - Monitor Service Accounts the modules of EDT that operate as Windows services require elevated privileges and will need to authenticate using an account that has local administrator access to the application servers and the various data repositories in the environment.
+Enable monitoring and alerting for this account. - Penetration Test before confidential or sensitive data is transferred into the environment, EDT recommends performing an external penetration test to validate that the external facing components and modules have been correctly configured and hardened.